Andrea Salsedo: Biography

 Andrea Salsedo was born in Pantelleria, in the Italian region of Sicily.
 A committed anarchist since his youth, he soon became involved in local politics, and was part of the anarchist club Circolo Sociale founded by Luigi Galleani, who was in Pantelleria as he had been exiled there.
 In those years, Salsedo became a personal friend of Galleani.
-On November 11, 1900, he was tried because of subversive views he had expressed in a letter published in L'Avvenire Sociale, a newspaper published in Messina; the trial, however, did not lead to any conviction.
+On November 11, 1900, he was tried because of subversive views he had expressed in a letter published in L'Avvenire Sociale, a newspaper published in Messina; the trial did not lead to any conviction.
 Salsedo then moved to the United States, and after a brief period in Tunisia, he arrived in New York City in 1910.
 There he met his friend Galleani and supported him in the creation and distribution of his magazine Cronaca Sovversiva.
 Salsedo also wrote a number of articles for the magazine.
 The Justice Department of New York included Salsedo in a list of anarchists who fled to Mexico in order to avoid military service.
-The list also included Nicola Sacco, Bartolomeo Vanzetti, Roberto Elia and Luigi Galleani.
+The list also included Nicola Sacco, Bartolomeo Vanzetti, Roberto Elia, and Galleani.